Understanding Programs

 Seasonal Adjustment

-Adjust your controller's seasonal percentage to account for changing weather:
+Adjust your controller’s seasonal percentage to account for changing weather.
+This is one of the simplest forms of seasonal irrigation maintenance you can do yourself:

 Spring